ros2/ros2_documentation/source/Tutorials/Eclipse-Oxygen-with-ROS-2-and-rviz2.rst

 Eclipse-indexer
 ---------------

-If you open e.g. main.cpp of rviz2 you will perhaps see alot of "unresolved inclusion".You need todo the following that they disappear and that right-click->Open-Declaration will fully work.
+If you open e.g. main.cpp of rviz2 you will perhaps see a lot of "unresolved inclusion".You need to do the following that they disappear and that right-click->Open-Declaration will fully work.
 Goto Project->Properties->C++General->Path-and-Symbols and to tab References and select "ros2_ws".
 IMPORTANT: If you have different eclipse-workspaces for ros2_ws and e.g. rviz2_ws, you can add your ros2_ws the same way as later the qt5 directory get added.
 Hint: Just add the src folder, e.g. /home/ros/ros2_ws/ros2_ws/src  not the build and install directories.